-All Latvian properties recognized a like-for-like growth in net rental income year over year resulting in a total increase of 4.1% for the Latvian market.
-Meanwhile, Galerija Centrs underperformed during Q2 2020 due to significantly reduced turnover rents during the quarantine period, rent concessions and doubtful debt provisions resulting from weakened tenant payment discipline.
-The occupancy rate of Galerija Centrs decreased to 85.8% at 30 June 2020.
+All Latvian properties recognized a like-for-like growth in net rental income year over year resulting in a total increase of 2.1% for the Latvian market, which could be considered as a positive result under current market conditions.
+Like-for-like net rental income improved in 3 out of 4 Latvian properties - Upmalas Biroji, LNK Centre and SKY SC Meanwhile, Galerija Centrs underperformed during Q3 2020 compared to Q3 2019 due to significantly reduced turnover rents during the quarantine period, rent concessions and doubtful debt provisions resulting from weakened tenant payment discipline.
+The occupancy rate of Galerija Centrs decreased to 84.4% at 30 September 2020.
+INTERIM FINANCIAL REPORT Q3 2020 Management report | Property report

-As a result of weaker performance amid the COVID-19 pandemic, the average direct property yield fell to 5.2% during Q2 2020 (Q1 2020: 6.5%).
-The average net initial yield was 5.3% (Q1 2020: 6.4%).
+The average direct property yield of Latvian portfolio remained stable throughout Q3 2020 at 5.2% (Q2 2020: 5.2%), although yield is still remains lower compared to pre-COVID-19 levels.
+The average net initial yield rose to 5.4% during the quarter (Q2 2020: 5.3%).
 Latvian properties have development potential, which the Fund's management team aims to execute in the coming years in order to maximise the value of the properties.
-The average occupancy level for Q2 2020 fell to 94.6% (Q1 2020: 97.0%) mostly due to increased vacancies in Galerija Centrs.
-The Fund's management team is actively working to attract new tenants to Latvian properties.
+The average occupancy level for Q3 2020 fell to 91.7% (Q2 2020: 94.6%) mostly due to increased vacancies in Galerija Centrs and Upmalas Biroji.
+The Fund's management team is actively working to attract new tenants to Latvian properties and in Upmalas Biroji the vacancy is expected to be filled in Q4 2020.